buhrmi/buhrmi/README.md

 - [LiveStores](https://github.com/buhrmi/livestores)<br>
   LiveStores augment Rails' ActionCable Channels with methods to update Svelte stores in real-time.
 These stores can be persisted locally for true offline-support.

-### Demo
+### Demo apps

-I'm currently developing [Shitcoin Swap](https://www.shitcoinswap.com) as a demo and proof-of-viability.
-Feel free to check it out and play around.
+Demo apps are currently in development.
+Check back later 🙃

 ## Old portfolio stuff